 We purchase PVC as the significant raw material consumed in the manufacture of vinyl extrusions.
-We have a monthly resin adjuster in place with a majority of our customers and our resin supplier that is adjusted based upon published industry indices for resin prices for the prior month.
-This adjuster effectively shares the base pass-through price changes of PVC with our customers commensurate with the market at large.
+We have resin adjusters in place with a majority of our customers and our resin supplier that is adjusted based upon published indices for lagging resin prices.
+These adjusters effectively share the base pass-through price changes of PVC with our customers commensurate with the market at large.
 Our long-term exposure to changes in PVC prices is somewhat mitigated due to the contractual component of the resin adjuster program.
-However, there is a level of exposure to short-term volatility due to the one month lag.
+However, there is a level of exposure to short-term volatility due to timing lags.

-We have historically charged certain customers a surcharge related to petroleum-based raw materials.
-The surcharge was intended to offset the rising cost of products which are highly correlated to the price of oil including butyl and other oil-based raw materials.
-The surcharge is in place with the majority of our customers who purchase these products and is adjusted monthly based upon the 90-day average published price for Brent crude.
+We adjust the pricing of petroleum-based raw materials for the majority of our customers who purchase products using these materials.
+This is intended to offset the fluctuating cost of products which are highly correlated to the price of oil including butyl and other oil-based raw materials.
+This program is adjusted monthly based upon the 90-day average published price for Brent crude.
 The oil-based raw materials that we purchase are subject to similar pricing schemes.
-As such, our long-term exposure to increases in oil-based raw material prices is significantly reduced under this surcharge program, but given the recent disruptions in the oil and gas market, we bear an obligation to repay customers for the fall in commodity price that is not reflected in the pricing of products sold to them.
-In March and October 2020, we sent a notice to our customers on this to address the mismatch.
+As such, our long-term exposure to increases in oil-based raw material prices is significantly reduced under this program.